Bangkok·Temple Tours

 Inside Wat Phra Kaew sits the Emerald Buddha, and no single object in Thailand carries more spiritual weight.

 Despite its name, the statue is not made of emerald.
 It is carved from a single piece of green jade, just 66 centimetres tall, seated in a meditation posture high on a gilded throne so elevated that most visitors never see its face clearly.
-The statue dates back to the 15th century, though its origins remain a mystery — no one knows with certainty where it was created or by whom.
+The statue dates back to the 15th century, though its origins remain a mystery.

 Praying at Wat Phra Kaew — What Thai People Believe